JetBrains/guide/site/go/tutorials/bookstore_rest_api/interfaces_crud/index.md

 #### List Review

 This function is used to retrieve a list of reviews for a specific book from a database.
-It models the `Review` struct, selects the `"id"`, `"rating"`, and `"comment"` fields, filters the results based on the `BookID` matching the `bookId` parameter passed to the function.
+It models the `Review` struct, selects the `"id"`, `"rating"`, and `"comment"` fields, and filters the results based on the `BookID` matching the `bookId` parameter passed to the function.

 ```go
 func (c Client) ListReview(ctx context.Context, bookId int64) ([]models.ReviewList, error) {